resoltico/test/docs/web2md-project-structure.md

 # WEB2MD Project Structure

-This document outlines the current project structure for WEB2MD, designed to support a secure, predictable YAML-based rules system with enhanced HTTP options for user agent customization and content compression handling.
-The structure emphasizes maintainability, modularity, clear separation of concerns, and security-focused rule loading.
+This document outlines the recommended project structure for WEB2MD reimagined as a CommonMark-based HTML-to-Markdown converter.
+The design emphasizes modularity, clear separation of concerns, and compliance with the CommonMark specification without reliance on third-party conversion libraries.

 ## Directory Structure